-During the six-month period ended September 30, 2019, we issued a letter to governance officials for three state humanities councils, communicating the results of our desk review of their organization's single audit reporting package.
-The objectives of the desk reviews were to (1) determine whether the single audit report is acceptable based on the reporting requirements of 2 CFR Part 200; (2) identify any quality issues that warrant follow-up work and/or revisions to the single audit report; (3) identify audits for potential quality review (QCR) of the independent auditor's workpapers; and (4) identify issues that require the attention of NEH management.
-We used the Guide for Desk Reviews of Single Audit Reports (2016 Edition), as issued by the Council of the Inspectors General on Integrity and Efficiency, to determine whether the single audit reporting packages meet the core reporting requirements stipulated by 2 CFR Part 200.
+During the six-month period ended September 30, 2020, we issued a letter to governance officials for three state humanities councils and two non-profit recipients, communicating the results of our desk review of the single audit reporting package submitted by each organization to the Federal Audit Clearinghouse.
+The objectives of each desk review were to (1) determine whether the single audit report is acceptable based on the reporting requirements of 2 CFR Part 200; (2) identify any quality issues that warrant follow-up work and/or revisions to the single audit report; (3) identify audits for potential quality review (QCR) of the independent auditor's workpapers; and (4) identify issues that require the attention of NEH management.
+We used the Guide for Desk Reviews of Single Audit Reports (2016 Edition), as issued by the Council of the Inspectors General on Integrity and Efficiency, to determine whether the single audit reporting packages meet core reporting requirements stipulated by 2 CFR Part 200.
 Based on the results of our review, we can assign a rating of Pass, Pass with Deficiencies, or Fail to the organization's single audit reporting package.
 Reporting packages assigned a Fail rating require corrective action.

-We assigned a Pass rating to one reporting package; a Pass with Deficiencies rating to one reporting package; and a Fail rating to one reporting package.
+We assigned a Pass rating to two reporting packages; a Pass with Deficiencies rating to one reporting package; and a Fail rating to two reporting packages.